Families and Supporters

 This is where your student finds their people and their purpose.

-College isn’t just about classes.
-It’s about connection.
-At Mines, your student will have plenty of ways to get involved, explore new interests and build their community.
+College is about more than classes.
+It is about connection.
+At Mines, your student will find plenty of ways to get involved, explore new interests and build community.

-With more than 250 student organizations and clubs, from professional societies like the Society of Women Engineers to outdoor clubs, robotics teams and even Theatre, there’s something here for every Oredigger.
+With more than 250 student organizations and clubs, including robotics teams, outdoor clubs, Theatre and more, there is something for every Oredigger.

-Students looking for extra challenge can apply to our first-year Honors programs or get involved in undergraduate research as early as their first year.
+Students can apply to first-year Honors programs or begin undergraduate research as early as their first year.
+For those looking to take their education global, opportunities include study abroad, international fieldwork and the First-Year Semester Abroad in France.

 Whatever their passion, whatever their path, they’ll find it here.